-- 1. Punched card and magnetic tape to show - 2.
+- 1. Magnetic tape to show - 2.
 Projectable showing binary and text representations of data, and different kinds of text representations - 3.
-Handout of diagram showing layered structure of major java.io classes, plus version to project. - 4.
-Demo programs: BinaryFileMaker.java, BinaryFileAccessor.java, TextFileMaker.java, TextFileAccessor.java, RandomFileAccessor.java - 5.
-Projectable code for encryption lab illustrating networking
+Projectable of various representations for the line "Hello" - 4.
+Handout of diagram showing layered structure of major java.io classes, plus version to project. - 5.
+Demo programs: BinaryFileMaker.java, BinaryFileAccessor.java, TextFileMaker.java, TextFileAccessor.java, RandomFileAccessor.java - 6.
+Projectable of read and write code from LibraryDatabase.java

-I. Introduction to Streams
+I. Introduction to Input-Output

 A. Computer programs generally don't exist in isolation, but rather as part of complete software systems (e.g. a payroll system; a web-based order taking system, etc).
-Moreover, it is quite common for a complete system to involve programs running on multiple computers communicating with one another over a newtwork.
+Moreover, it is quite common for a complete system to involve programs running on multiple computers communicating with one another over a network.